braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/push_story.md

 ## Step 5: Link the Braze Push Story Framework

 {% alert important %}
-For those integrating with SPM, skip to [step 6a](#step-6a-spm-integration-only) for SPM specific instructions.
+For those integrating with SPM, skip to [step 6](#step-6-updating-your-notification-view-controller).
 {% endalert %}

 Under `Build Phases`, click on the `+` button and add `New Copy Files Phase`.
 Inside the new phase, change the Destination to `Frameworks`.
 Add the `AppboyPushStory.framework` in the new phase (it can be found by clicking on `Add Other...` and navigating to the `Pods` folder).